ranshiju/BayesianTN/README.md

 All layers can be mixedly used with the layers in torch.nn.

-The modules for the layers in BTN can be found in "TNNalgorithms.py", particularly the class "TTN_Pool_2by2to1".
+The modules for the layers in BTN can be found in "TNNalgorithms.py", particularly the classes "TTN_Pool_2by2to1", "TTN_Pool_2xto1", "TTN_Pool_2yto1" that are used in the arXiv paper.

 You may find many other kinds of layers in the file, which were not mentioned in the arXiv paper.
 They are for testing ideas.